xwmx/nb/README.md

 [3] Example Title
 ```

-If there is no immediate match, `nb` will list items with titles and
+If there is no exact match, `nb` will list items with titles and
 filenames that fuzzy match the query:

 ```bash